Landiie/landie.github.io/src/sammi-extensions/landitube.md

 ---

 <!--overview start!!-->
+# OBS 31 currently has issues with installing, and operating LandiTube.
+Please try version 29.1.3 in the meantime.

 **Please keep in mind this is a beta release, and is not expected to work correctly under certain circumstances.
 You can really help out by reporting these bugs via <br>[Discord Server](https://discord.gg/ZTbMw7TVKa)<br>Direct Discord DM: landie_<br>Email at landieinquiries@gmail.com**